oss-review-toolkit/ort/website/docs/configuration/package-configurations.md

 ## Command Line

 ORT consumes package configuration from a so-called "package configuration directory" which is searched recursively for `.yml` files.
-Each such file must contain exactly one package configuration and there must not be more than one package configuration for any package/provenance combination within that directory.
+Each such file must contain exactly one package configuration, and there must not be more than one package configuration for any package/provenance combination within that directory.
 The default location is `$ORT_CONFIG_DIR/package-configurations/`.
-To use a custom location you can pass it to the `--package-configurations-dir` option of the *evaluator*:
+To use a custom location, you can pass it to the `--package-configurations-dir` option of the *evaluator*:

 ```shell
 cli/build/install/ort/bin/ort evaluate